 Do you have a ton of extra Ziploc bags in your house?
-Consider how you can put them to use before you throw them out.
+Of course you do, we all do.

-Whether you accidentally bought too many Ziploc bags or got the wrong kind, you don’t have to fret.
-You can use the bags in many different ways throughout your home.
+Whether you accidentally bought too many Ziploc bags or got the wrong kind, you don’t have to let them go to waste.
+You can use the bags in many different ways throughout your home – and even outside the home.

 1. Cover wet umbrellas

 If you use an umbrella, you know it can be hard to store when you get inside.
-Fortunately, a gallon Ziploc bag is the perfect size to cover a collapsable umbrella.
+Fortunately, a gallon size Ziploc bag is a perfect size to cover a collapsable umbrella.

 Once you close the umbrella, grab a gallon bag and put it over the wet part.
 Then, zip up the opening, and you can put the umbrella in your bag without it getting other things wet.